mrshll1001/ocds-sample-frameworks-data/README.md

 From this point the contracting process continues as normal, with the award and contract stages being released under the new OCID created for the Mini-Competition.

 ## Framework agreement across multiple publishers
-Framework Agreements may sometimes span data published by two or more different publishers.
-For example a Framework Agreement established and published by the UK National Government may be called off by buyers that are published by the Scottish Government or a regional publisher.
+Framework agreements may sometimes span data published by two or more different publishers.
+For example a framework agreement established and published by the UK National Government may be called off by buyers that are published by the Scottish Government or a regional publisher.

- There is very little difference in the OCDS representing a Framework Agreement handled by a single publisher, and a Framework Agreement with which multiple publishers interact.
+ There is very little difference in the OCDS representing a framework agreement handled by a single publisher, and a framework agreement with which multiple publishers interact.
 Since the OCID is globally unique it is used by both the publisher representing the framework setup and the publisher representing the call-offs from the framework.

-In the following samples, the Framework Agreement is published by *Crown Commercial Services* using their registered prefix of `ocds-b5fd17`.
+In the following samples, the framework agreement is published by *Crown Commercial Services* using their registered prefix of `ocds-b5fd17`.
 The purchases from the framework are made by entities published by *Scottish Government* using their registered prefix of `ocds-r6ebe6`.

 ### Publisher 1 sets up the framework (Tender and Award)
 Full Examples: